 Important outcomes from the workshop were mutualistic for the two projects.
 For CRESCYNT, they included cross-mapping an essential set of metadata (as defined by appropriate community repositories) to web standards and producing a draft ISO metadata profile for coral reef data at two levels of dataset access: (1) discovery and sharing (a simpler form with freeform text entry in many of the fields), and (2) understanding and usability at the workbench level (a more detailed form with options to supply more highly specified fields).
 We will finish writing these and offer them to the coral reef community for feedback and potential adoption.

-For the DDH, important outcomes included exploration of the use of the enhanced metadata at different repositories and in science use cases (including the coral reef use case), a deep dive into focusing the future trajectory of the Data Discovery Hub, and some initial planning for an upcoming data science competition that will involve the coral reef data (details to be announced).
-Read more about DDH and its broader work.
+For the Data Discovery Studio (formerly known as Data Discovery Hub), important outcomes included exploration of the use of the enhanced metadata at different repositories and in science use cases (including the coral reef use case), a deep dive into focusing the future trajectory of Data Discovery Studio, and some initial planning for an upcoming data science competition that will involve the coral reef data (details to be announced).
+Read more about DDStudio and its broader work, and be on the alert for a Data Discovery Science Competition in January 2019!

-We gratefully acknowledge the generosity of our hosts, travel funding by NSF, the active work and engagement of our participants, and the organizations that allowed their employees time to attend and contribute to this collective effort.
+We gratefully acknowledge the generosity of our hosts, workshop travel support from NSF, the active work and engagement of our participants, and the organizations that allowed their employees time to attend and contribute to this collective effort.